plinck/TriviaGame/README.md

 ## Bugs, known issues and TODOs

-* Add hardcoded questions if the http request fails
 * Make it look a little better - Colors and Design
-* Test on mobile phone - 640px may not be right to switch to columns
-* I swapped comparing answer strings to the correct index of the answer in the array to make it fool proof to unicode and weird character oddities
 * Refactor some

 ### Notes

-* I am attempting to use a functional programming approach in this assigment, although I much prefer an obnjct oriented design and programming approach.
-JavaScript does not really lend itself to good OO design and programming in the pure sense like OO languages do (C++, #, Swift, Objective-C)
+* I am attempting to use a functional programming approach in this assigment, although I much prefer an object oriented design and programming approach.
+JavaScript does not really lend itself to good OO design and programming in the pure sense like OO languages do (C++, #, Swift, Objective-C).
+* I swapped comparing answer strings to the correct index of the answer in the array to make it fool proof to unicode and weird character oddities

 - - -